jamtan0000/COMP2042_CW_hcyjt3/README.md

    |2|4|
    |8|4|

-   The player should not reach condition if they press right.
+   The player should not reach lose condition if they press right.

 **List of features, that are not implemented with an explanation of why they were not implemented.**